 This theme becomes a practical focus for the College community to bring alive and enact our Catholic heritage.

-The College Theme was designed by students from the design club, under the direction of Ms. Alexis Winter and Ms Julia O’Brien.
+The College theme banner was designed by Ms. Alexis Winter and Ms Julia O’Brien.

 College Prayer Life